PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] 10.10.162.223 - Meterpreter session 1 closed.
 ```

-Once I had a stable shell established, I killed the original shell and quickly replaced the exploited template with it's original contents before verifying that I was now able to see the original, unmodified index page.
+Once I had a stable shell established, I killed the original shell and quickly replaced the exploited template with its original contents before verifying that I was now able to see the original, unmodified index page.

 ![daily bugle restored index](/img/daily_bugle_http_replaced_landing_page.png)